 What Is Deep Vein Thrombosis?

-Deep vein thrombosis (DVT) is a serious vascular condition that occurs when a blood clot (thrombus) forms in a deep vein, most often in the legs.
-These clots can restrict blood flow and may break loose, potentially traveling to the lungs and causing a life-threatening pulmonary embolism.
+Deep vein thrombosis (DVT) occurs when a blood clot forms in a deep vein, most commonly in the legs.
+These clots can partially or completely block blood flow.
+In some cases, a clot can break loose and travel to the lungs, leading to a pulmonary embolism, which is a medical emergency.

-DVT typically forms when blood flow slows or pools, especially after long periods of immobility, recent surgery, or due to inherited clotting disorders.
+DVT often develops when blood flow slows or pools, such as during prolonged immobility, after surgery, or due to underlying clotting disorders.

 Common Causes of DVT: